 Alpha-Lipoic Acid is an antioxidant that is both fat-soluble and water-soluble, and crosses the blood-brain barrier to work in all tissues.
 It can minimize the neurological damage from a stroke, and is thought to retard the progression of Alzheimer’s disease (AD).
 It also lowers blood sugar levels and improves insulin sensitivity in type-2 diabetes and metabolic syndrome, preventing damage from glycation.
 The R-lipoic acid form is what the human body produces, and better supplements use R-dihydro-lipoic acid, which is immediately active upon ingestion, another preferred form is Sodium R-Lipoic Acid.

 Pomegranate juice or extract is another effective antioxidant product you can add to your diet.
-A recent study cited in July/07 Life Extension magazine showed a 35% reduction in carotid artery intima-media thickness (IMT) (basically plaque) after consuming 1.7 ounces of the straight juice every day for 1 year.
+A study cited in July/07 Life Extension magazine showed a 35% reduction in carotid artery intima-media thickness (IMT) (basically plaque) after consuming 1.7 ounces of the straight juice every day for 1 year.
 The same group saw a 21% reduction in systolic BP in that period (because their arteries became more flexible).
 Why wouldn’t you drink this for life?
 Costco sells unsweetened ”Naturally Pomegranate” brand juice, with 1 Oz = antioxidant equivalent to 15 pomegranates.
 Berries in general are loaded with powerful health-building antioxidants and other factors, and should be a significant part of our diet.

 Glycation Blockers – Reducing Blood Sugar and Insulin to Healthy Levels When blood sugar bumps into proteins or lipids (such as a cell wall component) it sometimes reacts with them and forms advanced glycation end-products (AGEs).
 This now useless combination stays where it was formed and the damaged structure no longer performs its original function.
 This is the primary cause of diabetic damage.
 One of our most important anti-aging strategies is to reduce glycation damage by keeping blood sugar low.
 Dr. Alan Ingles states that fasting blood sugar above 75mg/dl signifies the beginning of pre-diabetes.
 The risk of developing type 2 diabetes accelerates with every point above that, and skyrockets above 90.
 By the time you reach the medical alarm level of 125, the damage has been going on undetected for years.
 This damage is cumulative with aging and essentially irreversible, so prevention is the only valid strategy for now.

 At the top of your strategy list for controlling blood sugar should be the practice of eating modestly, never eating to fullness.
 For instance; there is no human on earth that biologically ‘needs’ to eat a Subway Foot-long of any kind.
 A Six-incher is far more the right size for a single meal.
 Second, eat only three modest meals a day – drinking only water between meals to get a six hour digestive fast between meals – and eating only low glycemic index foods.
 Drastically reduce sugar and starch intake; delete soft drinks, sugared or diet, from your life.
 Make desserts a rare treat, and eat only modest amounts of whole-grain breads and pastas.
-Virtually all breakfast cereals should be replace by real food; try lightly sautéed diced veggies (a variety) scrambled with two free-range eggs, or a variety of fresh berries with goat-milk yogurt and some crushed almonds Below are some other products to consider in this fight.
+Virtually all breakfast cereals should be replace by real food; try lightly sautéed diced veggies (a variety) scrambled with two or three free-range eggs, or a variety of fresh berries with goat-milk yogurt and some crushed almonds Below are some other products to consider in this fight.

 - Beta-glucans are soluble fibers found in cell walls of oats, barley, yeast, bacteria, algae and mushrooms, which have the remarkable ability to improve blood glucose metabolism.
 If you eat the right whole grain products, you get a good supply of beta-glucans.
 Most breakfast cereals will be devoid of them, and full of white flower and sugar.
 There are numerous supplement products on the market that will allow you to add beta-glucans to your food in the form of a powder.